 The Ducky One 2 Mini is a fairly quiet keyboard with its MX Brown switches.
 Note that different switches might be even quieter, or some like the Cherry MX Blue switches will have a very clicky noise.
 The variant we tested is fine to use in office settings as you won't bother people surrounding you.

-Although the Ducky One 2 has a lot of features that are usually found inside a downloadable software with an interface, all those settings are built into the board.
+Unfortunately, it seems like the Ducky One 2 Mini isn't compatible with the Ducky RGB software, while other size variants of this keyboard are, just like the Ducky Shine 7.
+Instead, the Mini has all features built inside the board. so it still has the features, but without an interface.
 You can create six different profiles and can play around with the RGB settings, or record macros by using the Fn key.
 Using all the features can get pretty complicated, even if they are marked on the keycaps.
-We suggest taking a look at the manual to get a better description of which keycaps do what function.
+We suggest taking a look at the manual to get a better description of which key does what function.

 The Ducky One 2 Mini's compatibility is decent.
 This keyboard is fully compatible with Windows, and only the calculator hotkey doesn't work on both macOS and Linux.
 It isn't compatible with smart mobile devices, but this is expected for this type of keyboard.